christiancastilloporras/Monitoring-with-CME----Check-Point/README.md

   - autoprov-cfg set template -tn <nameoftemplate> -cp MONITORING

 Whit this everytime the Gateway is launched it send a command and this will launch

+**NOTE a variable called PolicyName need to be adequated to your policy.